April 29, 2025

 • Once you're ready, click the Record button and your recording should immediately begin.

-3. Adjust volume levels
+3. Adjust volume levels for clarity

 Audio mixing is about balance.
 The goal isn't to bring all of your audio tracks to the exact same level; it's to edit the audio tracks so they sound balanced relative to one another.
 This balance depends on the nature of your audio.
 For example, some mics or voices are more resonant than others.
 Using headphones, close your eyes, listen, and adjust based on what you're hearing.